GHSVS-de/plg_system_characterscounterghsvs/README.md

 - - Not available for fields `Title/Name` and `Alias`.
 They are always mandatory.

 ## Quick guide for Joomla 3-4 migrations for basic purposes
-- Install and configure the plugin in Joomla 3 before migration.
+- Install, activate(!) and configure the plugin in Joomla 3 before migration.
-- - **OR** install and configure the plugin in Joomla 4 after migration but before you save any entries/items.
+- - **OR** install, activate(!) and configure the plugin in Joomla 4 after migration but before you save any entries/items.
 - In tabulator Global settings:
 - - Set `[removeCharcounter]` to YES to disable Joomla's restrictive character counter in all enabled fields.
 - - Set `[removeMaxlength]` to YES to disable Joomla's restrictive field lengths in all enabled fields.